AI Summary

 The wizard will now send a test email to make sure your configuration is properly set up.
 If all is good, move to the next step.

-3. Get the Send Users Email Plugin
+Step 3: Get the Send Users Email Plugin

 Now that you have WP Mail SMTP configured, you can rest assured that your emails originating from any plugin on your site will always deliver successfully.

+But by default, there’s no way in WordPress to write an email and send it to your WordPress users at will.
 To be able to send emails to any recipient of your choice in WordPress, you’ll need to install a plugin called Send Users Email.

+If you need help setting up this plugin, you can check out this guide on installing WordPress plugins.
 When the plugin is installed and activated on your site, you can start sending emails to your WordPress users easily.

-4. Send Email to Registered Users
+Step 4: Send Email to Registered Users

 You should now see a page with options to send emails to people selected by their assigned WordPress roles.
-If you want to send the email to all of your WordPress subscribers, checkmark the box against Subscriber.
+If you want to send the email to all of your WordPress subscribers, checkmark the box against Subscriber

 You can also select other types of users as your recipients such as administrators and authors.
 The email subject field lets you write a subject line for your email.
 There’s also a rich text field for composing the body of your email message.

-Your email will now start sending to all WordPress users that you selected by role above.
+After selecting recipients and writing the email, press the Send Message button, Your email will now start sending to all WordPress users that you selected by role above.

+But what if you only want to email individual users rather than mass emailing your entire list?
 The Send Users Email includes a feature that lets you individually select each registered WordPress user you wish to send your email to.

 To access this feature, go to Email to Users » Email Users.
 Here, you’ll see a list of all registered WordPress users on your site.
 You can simply select the users that you want to send emails to from this list.

 As before, you can use the email subject field and email message fields to customize your subject line and email content.
+Press the blue Send Message button to send your email to individually selected WordPress users.

 Congratulations!
 You now have the necessary tools to send emails to WordPress users entire individually or to your entire subscriber list.

-5. Track Your WordPress Emails (Optional)
+Step 5: Track Your WordPress Emails (Optional)

 One of the many benefits of WP Mail SMTP Pro is that it includes email tracking features.
 With this feature, WP Mail SMTP can track how many times your emails were opened and clicked by your subscribers.